ascoderu/lokole/README.rst

   git clone git@github.com:ascoderu/opwen-webapp.git

-Second, install the dependencies for the package and verify your checkout by running the tests.
+Second, use the makefile to verify your installation by running the tests and starting up the server.
+The makefile will automatically install all required dependencies into a virtual environment.

 .. sourcecode :: sh

   cd opwen-webapp

-  virtualenv -p "$(which python3)" --no-site-packages virtualenv . virtualenv/bin/activate
-  pip install --upgrade pip
-  pip install -r requirements.txt

-  npm install
-  grunt

-  pip install nose
-  nosetests
+  make tests
+  make build-js
+  make server

 The routes of the app are defined in ``opwen_email_client/views.py`` so take a look there for an overview of the entrypoints into the code.